eliedamey/Garden-budgeting/README.md

-# Garden-budgeting
+****# Garden-budgeting
 Budgeting/Saving application
 # Bucketed Banking: The Garden Budgeting App

 ## What is this project?
-A gamified budgeting and savings tracker that transforms financial discipline into **a living, evolving garden**.
+A gamified budgeting and savings tracker that transforms financial discipline into a living, evolving garden.
-Users create spending and savings buckets, track their money in real time, and earn **growth points** by sticking to budgets and hitting savings milestones.
+Users create spending and savings buckets, track their money in real time, and earn growth points by sticking to budgets and hitting savings milestones.
 These points grow plants, trees, and artifacts in a virtual garden — turning financial progress into something beautiful and rewarding.

 ---

 ## Why am I building it?
-I’ve recently started learning more about **personal finance, budgeting, and investing**.
-When creating my own budget, I found it frustrating to do so much **manual calculation during the month** just to figure out how much I had left in each category.
+I’ve recently started learning more about personal finance, budgeting, and investing.
+When creating my own budget, I found it frustrating to do so much manual calculation during the month just to figure out how much I had left in each category and what exactly my goals were.

-Most budgeting apps try to auto-categorize purchases, but:
+Most banking apps that track spending try to auto-categorize purchases, but:
-- They don’t always include **goals or reward systems**.
+- They don’t always include goals or reward systems.
-- Auto-categorization isn’t reliable (e.g., if I buy snacks at a gas station, it’s tracked as “gas” instead of “food”).
+- Auto-categorization isn’t always reliable (e.g., if I buy snacks at a gas station, it’s tracked as “gas” instead of “food”).

-That’s why I thought it would be powerful if users could **choose their spending category instantly at the point of purchase** — making budgets more accurate and meaningful.
+That’s why I thought it would be powerful if users could choose their spending category instantly a the point of purchase, making budgets more accurate and meaningful.

-This project is my attempt to bring those ideas together into a **portfolio-ready demo**.
+This project is my attempt to bring those ideas together into a demo app.

 ---

 ## What does it do?
 (MVP Vision)
-- **Spending Buckets**: Track categories like food, gas, or entertainment.
+- **Spending Buckets**: Track user defined categories such as food, gas, or entertainment.
-- **Savings Buckets**: Track progress toward goals like vacations or emergency funds.
+- **Savings Buckets**: Track progress toward goals like vacations, a car, or emergency funds.
 - **Rewards System**: Earn points for staying on budget or reaching savings milestones.
 - **Garden Growth**: Use points to grow plants, trees, and build a beautiful personal garden that reflects your financial health.

 ---

 ## How do I run it?
-*(Work in progress — will be updated once coding starts)*
+*(Work in progress, will be updated once coding starts)*

 Planned steps:
 1. Clone this repository.